 Don’t bother throwing sticks and balls for Herman to fetch.
 He’ll just wait for you to run out and get them… Don’t get me wrong, Herman occasionally will play with toys or balls.
 He went through a phase (which lasted nearly a whole month) where he would steal toys from other dogs, but only because he discovered that the other dogs would chase him, if he stole their toys.

 Herman loves to play chase.
 It’s kind of a “race instinct” (yes, Herman is a “racist”).
-Herman loves almost nothing more than to be in front of a pack of dogs running after him – maybe that’s why he sometimes acts aggressive toward some other big dogs.
+Herman loves almost nothing more than to be in front of a pack of dogs, or people, running after him – maybe that’s why he sometimes acts aggressive toward some other big dogs and people.

 Herman likes to bark at birds – I think he is just trying to ask the birds to come down and chase him…